camilosw/flash-messages/README.md

 **Note:** sendAlert was deprecated, use sendWarning instead.

 You can also send a group of messages sending an array of strings.
-This will be rendered on a ul li list.
+This will be rendered on a ul li list:
 ```javascript
   FlashMessages.sendInfo(["Message 1", "Message 2", "Message 3"]);
 ```

-Messages can also contain html
+Messages can also contain html:
 ```javascript
   FlashMessages.sendInfo("You can found <strong>Meteor</strong> <a href='http://meteor.com'>here</a>");
 ```